Posts

 wing with a winglet

 The wings, outstretched like giant arms, are the key to generating lift, the force that counteracts gravity and keeps the airplane airborne.
-Their airfoil shape, inspired by bird wings, allows air to flow smoothly over the top, creating an area of low pressure, while the underside experiences higher pressure.
+Their airfoil shape which inspired by bird wings allows air to flow smoothly over the top.
+This shape creates an area of low pressure, but also causes the underside to experience higher pressure.
 This pressure differential generates lift, enabling the airplane to defy gravity and soar through the skies.

 Spoiler

-Spoilers are panels mounted on the upper surface of the wing that, when extended, both increase drag and decrease lift by disrupting the airflow over the wing.
+Spoilers are panels mounted on the upper surface of the wing.
+When extended, they serve to both increase drag and decrease lift by disrupting the airflow over the wing.
 Dependent upon the aircraft type, spoilers can serve as many as three distinct primary functions:

 • Ground spoilers